-c) There shall be an Executive Committee of the Council constituted according to the bylaws of the Society.
-EXECUTIVE COMMITTEE: The Executive Committee of the Council shall be composed of the President, the Vice President, the Treasurer, and one councilor who shall be elected from among the councilors in their second year of service for a term of one (1) year by the nine (9) councilors at the spring meeting of the Council.
+c) EXECUTIVE COMMITTEE: The Executive Committee of the Council shall be composed of the President, the Vice President, the Treasurer, and one councilor who shall be elected from among the councilors in their second year of service for a term of one (1) year by the nine (9) councilors at the spring meeting of the Council.
 The President shall serve as chair of the Executive Committee and shall call the committee into session.
 The Executive Committee shall act for the Council in conducting the affairs of the Society between meetings of the Council and shall provide timely communication and consultation with the Council between meetings.
 The Executive Committee shall annually conduct a performance review of the Executive Director according to procedures mutually agreed to by the Executive Committee and the Executive Director and approved by the Council.

-B. 2.
-DUTIES OF THE EXECUTIVE DIRECTOR
+B. DUTIES OF THE EXECUTIVE DIRECTOR